olivierlacan/keep-a-changelog/README.md

 - `bin/rake clean` can clean a corrupted `build/` directory in case `publish` failed
-- `bin/rake publish` builds and pushes to the `gh-pages` branch on GitHub so the site is deployed to keepachangelog.com
+- `bin/rake deploy` cleans, builds and pushes to the `gh-pages` branch on GitHub so the site is deployed to keepachangelog.com

 ### Translations